OfficeDev/office-js-docs-pr/docs/overview/add-in-development-best-practices.md

+---
+title: Best practices for developing Office Add-ins
+description:
+ms.date: 11/20/2017
+---

 # Best practices for developing Office Add-ins

 Effective add-ins offer unique and compelling functionality that extends Office applications in a visually appealing way.
 To create a great add-in, provide an engaging first-time experience for your users, design a first-class UI experience, and optimize your add-in's performance.
 Apply the best practices described in this article to create add-ins that help your users complete their tasks quickly and efficiently.

+> [!NOTE]
->**Note:** When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
+> When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
 For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3) and the [Office Add-in host and availability page](https://dev.office.com/add-in-availability)).

 ## Provide clear value